Rip Tour of Port Phillip Heads

 Bookings are essential, as there is a limit on the number of passengers the vessel can take.

-We require one registration for each person accompanying you, as this also allows us to inform all of you if there is a postponement due to weather or the like.
+We require one registration for each group, as this also allows us to inform all of you if there is a postponement due to weather or the like.